fastly/fastly-magento/README.md

 User-Agent string of a request when building its cache object.
 Magento Design Exceptions use regular expressions to match different design configurations to User-Agent strings.
 In order to make Design Exceptions work with Varnish you will have to renew Varnish VCL each time Design Exceptions are updated.

-Here's what you have to do: tbd
+The most straightforward way to do this is to execute a [Purge All](https://github.com/fastly/fastly-magento#purge-all) in the
+Fastly App service config page after you update your Design Exceptions.
+But, due to the configurability of Varnish, [inbound normalization of User-Agent strings is possible as an advanced configuration.](https://docs.fastly.com/guides/vcl/delivering-different-content-to-different-devices)
+This functionality can allow you to more-selectively control the CDN caching rules responsively as you update your Design Exceptions

 # 6. Troubleshooting